 Do your homework

 DO study up on each lead’s shopping habits and vehicle preferences before engaging.
-Using Foureyes Tap lead insights, you can tailor your outreach and follow-up to perfectly match each lead’s wants and needs.
+Using Foureyes Sales Enablement, you can tailor your outreach and follow-up to perfectly match each lead’s wants and needs.
 You only get one shot at a first impression, and showing you care by including relevant inventory, price points, and trim or color preferences sets you up for success with each customer interaction.
 Take advantage of the data that’s available to start better conversations and build positive relationships with prospects.

 DON’T jump to conclusions.
 Use lead insights to start the sales process, but then listen to your customers and use personal interactions and insight to help guide them to the vehicle that’s right for them.
 Better prospect intelligence paired with smart sales processes will help increase close rates, but sales tools don’t sell—you sell.
 Software can’t (and shouldn’t) replace the value of intuition and the role of the auto salesperson.